JDeep1234/File_monitoring-Analysis/README.md

 - Displays real-time information in tables for deleted, modified, and threat files.
 - Dark color palette for a cyber security theme.
 - Logs all file system events in a dedicated QTextEdit.
+Modules Used:
+   os: Provides a portable way to use operating system-dependent functionality.
+   sys: Provides access to some variables used or maintained by the Python interpreter.
+   time: Provides various time-related functions.
+   watchdog: A Python library that monitors file system events.
+   PyQt5: A set of Python bindings for Qt application framework.
+   datetime: Provides classes for manipulating dates and times.
+Classes:
+FileAccessHandler: Subclass of FileSystemEventHandler that overrides methods for handling file system events such as file modifications, creations, and deletions.
+It emits a signal whenever an event occurs.

+FileAccessMonitoringThread: Subclass of QThread responsible for monitoring file system events in a separate thread.
+It uses an instance of FileAccessHandler to handle the events.

+NetworkAnomalyDetectionApp: Subclass of QMainWindow representing the main GUI application.
+It initializes the GUI components, sets up the layout, and starts the file access monitoring thread.
+It also handles updating logs and displaying file events in QTableWidgets.

+Methods:
+initUI(): Initializes the main UI components including QTextEdit for logs and QTableWidgets for displaying file events. setup_table(): Configures the appearance and properties of a QTableWidget. update_log(): Updates the log QTextEdit and adds file events to the appropriate QTableWidget based on the event type. add_to_table(): Adds a new row to a QTableWidget with event details. closeEvent(): Overrides the close event to properly terminate the file access monitoring thread before closing the application.

+Execution:
+The if __name__ == '__main__': block initializes the PyQt5 application, sets its style to "Fusion" for a modern look, sets a dark color palette for a cyber security theme, creates an instance of NetworkAnomalyDetectionApp, and starts the PyQt5 event loop.

 - Tracking File Access: Whenever a file is created or modified within the monitored directory, the corresponding file path is recorded along with an increment to its access count in the self.file_access_counts dictionary.